 So here’s a list of both shops I’ve used and ones my friends have used and recommended, who love to work on Leica cameras and lenses.
 Most of these folks are pretty old school and have terribly dated websites so shoot them an email, phone call or FAX (!) if you want to see what they’re really about.

 Lev Gutman (Maryland, USA) 410-484-2345 – Lev has rebuilt my Voigtlander Nokon 50/1.5, Leitz Summarit 50/1.5 and sold me my 1930 Leica which he also later had to repair after I loaded it incorrectly!
 Lev has supplied me with beautiful cameras and quality service for them for nearly 2 decades.
-Highly recommended for older Leica gear service.
+Highly recommended for service of older Leica gear.
 Best to stop by his shop, he doesn’t do email.
 Phone is fine but put on your Russian accent ears 😉

 Frank Marshman (Virginia, USA) 540-867-9671 – I have yet to send a project to Frank but my buddy and former AP photog Vince Lupo trusts Frank implicitly with all his rare/old Leica gear.
 And I don’t personally know anyone more knowledgeable or who has owned more Leica’s than Vince, so this is quite a strong recommendation.